slab/safeurl-elixir/README.md

 ## Installation

 To get started, add `safeurl` to your project dependencies in `mix.exs`.
-Optionally, you may also add `HTTPoison` to your dependencies for making requests directly through SafeURL:
+Optionally, you may also add [`HTTPoison`][lib-httpoison] to your dependencies for making requests directly through SafeURL:

 ```elixir
 def deps do